lindiwemutungamiri/Team-FLIN/README.md

 ### How to Build the Application
 I built the application using bootstrap as my design template.
 I used CSS for styling, Javascript and PHP for validation, and PHP to code the server side of the application.
 The index page is an html since it is just a landing page.
+I also used javascript for frontend validation and php for  backend validation.
+To build the application, I first created a database on phpmyadmin.
+Then I created the tables on php my admin.
+I used php to link my database with the drugs, patients, and employees files in the code.

+The code is organized accordingly into folders.
+Then I lastly built the landing page with html.
+The login on the landing page under pages then links the clinic admin to the admin dashboard.
+The landing page is for visitors of the clinic who want to know more about what we do.
+Then the admin dashboard is for the clinic admin to monitor data in the clinic.

 ### How to use and run the application